Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/fast-action-manager/index.md

 There are many cases where retry logic is necessary to ensure that work is completed even though there are race conditions which might cause occasional issues.
 This happens a lot, for example, when building recursive tree structures.
 There are two main flavors of retry logic provided.

 #### Retrying a single action
-If the activity performed is a read-only kind of action or is something which is ideally executed by itself (such as executing transient workflow) then the Actions.retry method is the best choice:
+If the activity performed does not benefit from batch processing the `Actions.retry` method is the best choice.
+Some examples of why you would use this instead are:

+* Read-only actions where no commit occurs, such as performing ACL or other validation checks
+* Creating items individually where batch processing is more problematic, such as creating tree structures
+* Other solitary actions which take a considerable amount of time like Synthetic Workflow or asset ingestion

 {% highlight java %}
 manager.deferredWithResolver(Actions.retry(5, 100,